CSTCAC/Test/README.md

  keeping track of the complete transaction history of coin ownership but it may be needed to truely avoid double spending.

-... so this is just a mad science experiment!

 If the owner of a coin attempts to double spend the p2p system should only pick the first transaction that is replicated as the "winner" and the other transactions will fail (in theory).